-German flagship carrier Lufthansa has placed multi-billion euro orders with the EU planemaker Airbus and its US rival Boeing.
+German flag carrier Lufthansa has placed multi-billion-euro orders with the EU planemaker Airbus and its US rival Boeing.
 Lufthansa’s biggest order ever aims to cut fuel costs on the airline’s long-distance flights.

 Lufthansa had ordered 34 Boeing 777-9x planes as well as 25 Airbus A350-900 aircraft, Germany's biggest airline announced Thursday.